khmarbaise/uptodate-maven-plugin/README.md

 Overview
 --------

-Force the use of the most up-to-date released version of a artifact.
+Force the use of the most up-to-date released versions of an artifact.

 [The Basic idea for this plugin was the discussion about the enforcer rule](http://jira.codehaus.org/browse/MENFORCER-190).

-Sometime you have the situations like using a parent pom but you yould like to force the users in your company to use newer versions cause there had been changes which need for further development.
+Sometimes you have a situation like using a parent pom but you yould like to force the users in your company to use the newest version cause there had been changes which need for further development.
 This plugin can help in such situations.

 Parent Check